 The Company also agreed to pay Equinox tiered royalties based upon annual net sales of Licensed Products in the Territory.
 The royalties are payable with respect to a Licensed Product in a particular country in the Territory on a country-by-country and Licensed Product-by-Licensed Product basis until the later of (i) twelve years after the first commercial sale of such Licensed Product in such country and (ii) the first day of the month following the month in which a generic product corresponding to such Licensed Product is launched in such country (collectively, the "Royalty Term").
 The royalty rates range from the high-single digits to low-double digits depending on the level of annual net sales.
 The royalty rates are subject to reduction during certain periods when there is no valid patent claim that covers a Licensed Product in a particular country.

-The Company recorded \$0 million and \$1.0 million of R&D expense for the three and six months ended June 30, 2020 due to the early stage of its preclinical drug development studies.
+The Company recorded \$0 and \$1.0 million of R&D expense for the three and nine months ended September 30, 2020 for this license.

 12. Restructuring Charges

 Fiscal Year 2020 Restructuring Plan